 Some advantages of having a WhatsApp business verification badge are:

 - Access to WhatsApp APIs for sending notifications.

 - Use WhatsApp CRMs to manage customer support: shared inbox, bot automation, etc.

 Whom does the verification badge benefit?
-Established and growing organizations wanting to increase user base globally by setting themselves apart from the crowd.
-Having an "authentic business" verification on Whatsapp definitely adds to one's credibility.
+Established and growing organizations wanting to increase their user base globally.
+Having an "authentic business" verification on WhatsApp definitely adds to one's credibility.

 While the regular WhatsApp Business account you get through the free WhatsApp Business app has some benefits, having an official WhatsApp business verified account via the WhatsApp Business API will get you the popular green checkmark in your business profile and much more.
 Not many businesses can boast about possessing a verified WhatsApp business account at present.

 The Coveted ‘Green Tick’

 This is how WhatsApp defines a verified business account: